Standard Industries

-Standard Industries is a privately-held global industrial company headquartered in New York City.
+Standard Industries is an American privately-held global industrial conglomerate headquartered in New York City.
 Standard is the parent company of a number of industrial manufacturers, roofing and solar companies, and related real estate and investment platforms.
 David Millstone and David Winter are co-CEOs of the company.

 Standard's operating companies include GAF, GAF Energy, W. R. Grace and Company, BMI Group, Siplast, Schiedel, and Speciality Granules (SGI), along with Standard Investments and Winter Properties.

 History

 Standard Industries' origins date back to 1886, with the founding of the Standard Paint Company.

 In January 2016, Standard purchased the Danish company Icopal for about €1 billion.
 In December of the same year, the company acquired the German Braas Monier Building Group for €1.1 billion.